If you know me, you know my love of a good, long,

 I mean it!

 The original shower and tub were located side by side.
-Where the shower was is now where the toilet sits and we added a closet where the shower was.
+I need to get someone for square guttering & downpipes.
+Where the shower was is now where the toilet sits and we added a closet where the shower was, and have you ever asked yourself how dirty are toilets? this is why we hired a company to clean before placing it here.
 We were able to create the water closet I wanted…yay!

 I have a nice size vanity and we were able to add a storage tower.